spotfiresoftware/tibco-streaming-samples/highavailability/ca-polling/ca-polling-ef/src/site/markdown/index.md

 <a name="running-this-sample-from-tibco-streambase-studio-trade"></a>

-## Running this sample from TIBCO StreamBase Studio&trade;
+## Running this sample from Spotfire StreamBase Studio&trade;

-Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, and then write some files into the polling directory.
+Use the **Run As -> EventFlow Fragment** menu option to run in Spotfire StreamBase Studio&trade;, and then write some files into the polling directory.

 Note that here we are unit testing the business logic rather than cluster aware - in this sample we test cluster aware in